 I crested the pass to receive the gift of a magnificent view of Val des Dix, a beautiful valley with a massive glacier-fed lake and the imposing Mont Blanc de Cheilon overseeing things.

 It was a lovely stroll along the lake for a few hours and then it was hell!
 Straight up the Col de Riedmatten… a name that will be forever etched in my mind as the gnarliest, scariest, toughest stretch of trail I’ve ever had to tackle.
 This was straight up – like my face was just a few feet from the ground… no trail… just make your way up the face of this thing.
 It took me about four hours to climb 1,000 feet, and I hated every step.
-At the top there’s chains attached to the rock and I actually had to pull myself up the last 100 feet or so.
+At two points I lost my balance and nearly fell backward, which have been catastrophic.
+At the top there are chains attached to the rock and I actually had to pull myself up the last 100 feet or so.